Kazedaa/ClariGPT/README.md

 # ClariGPT

-A research assistant chatbot that helps users analyze and summarize academic papers from arXiv using AI-powered tools and conversational interface.
+A research assistant chatbot that helps users analyze and summarize academic papers from arXiv using AI-powered tools and a conversational interface.

 ## Features